 Even though this song was released back in 1997, it still has modern vibes.
 An emotional song based on a heroin overdose, which is sometimes referred to as being in the “arms of the angel.”
 It explores the horrors of struggling with addiction and the comfort of finding comfort with those they love.
 This song is now a common modern funeral song.

 3. “Two of Us” by Louis Tomlinson

 The song is an ode to the singers’ late mother.
 With verses like, “You’ll never know how much I miss you, the day they took you, I wish it were me instead.”
 The song can be used for a mother’s funeral.
 The singer has expressed that writing the song felt almost like therapy.
 A beautiful song to pay tribute to loving mothers everywhere.

 Genre: Pop, Rock

 The last song recorded by longtime lead vocalist Chester Bennington.
 The song was written for a close friend of the band who had died of cancer.
-With lyrics like “there are things that we can have, but can’t keep,” it’s easy to see how this is a modern song families are using for funerals.
+With lyrics like “there are things that we can have, but can’t keep,” it’s easy to see how this is one of the most popular funeral songs families are using for funerals.
 While incredibly sentimental, the song ends telling everyone that they do care if one more light goes out, referencing to the death of a loved one.